spiral/docs/odm/standalone.md

 ];
 ```

-To handle such data we will need two `DocumentEntity` models - Data and Element, let's create them:
+To handle this data, we will need two `DocumentEntity` models - Data and Element.
+Let's create them:

 ```php
 class Element extends DocumentEntity